-Vernon BC – A Vernon area man is having some problems with the truth.
-Apparently, this last June Michael Fullerton of Coldstream had sent in a resume for an IT position to Rogers Foods, a local area company.
-A few days later he claims a contract employee at that company posted false information on the highly popular Internet site reddit.com about what was included in that resume.
+Vernon BC – A Vernon area man had some problems with the truth.
+On June 8 2014, Michael Fullerton of Coldstream had sent in a resume for an IT position to Rogers Foods, a local area company.
+A few days later on June 13, a contract employee at that company posted false information on the highly popular Internet site reddit.com about what was included in that resume.
 This particular discussion involved outrageous things job applicants had included with their job applications.
 If you visit the reddit posting you see that an insinuation is made that the operator of the Vernon911Truth.org website, which happens to be Fullerton, included a link to that website with his resume.
 Fullerton, a 9/11 truther or as he prefers to be called, a 9/11 skeptic, explains why this is a problem.

 “I am not at all ashamed of my purely science-based 9/11 skepticism but that part of my life is personal and separate from my profession in information technology.
 It would be highly unprofessional for any professional to include controversial personal details on a resume.
 Whether these details are political or religious in nature is irrelevant.
 When I have interviewed people for job openings in the past, like any other employer I would reject immediately any resumes with overly personal information in them.
 Including such information shows that the applicant lacks judgement or maturity.
 So publishing a false claim that irrelevant personal details were included on a resume when they were not is a form of defamation which can damage a person’s reputation and result in financial loss.”